open-telemetry/oteps/text/0156-columnar-encoding.md

 ### OpenTelemetry entities to Arrow mapping

-Apache Arrow is a general-purpose in memory columnar format with a fast serialization and deserialization support.
+Apache Arrow is a general-purpose in-memory columnar format with a fast serialization and deserialization support.
 All Arrow entities must be defined with a schema.
 For OpenTelemetry the following Arrow schemas are proposed to map the existing entities i.e. metrics, logs and traces. **By fixing these schemas we allow all the participants exporters, processors, and consumers to encode and decode efficiently these telemetry streams.** Nothing will prevent a processor supporting this protocol extension to filter, aggregate, project Arrow buffers.
-To do so, the processor will be able to leverage the processing capability of Apache Arrow to directly process the batches (some Arrow frameworks support SIMD accelerations).
+To do so, the processor will be able to leverage the processing capability of Apache Arrow to directly process in-situ and with minimum of memory copy the batches (some Arrow frameworks support SIMD accelerations and SQL data processing).
+Alternatively, and although this is not the most optimal approach, it will be entirely possible for processors that already have a row-oriented processing framework to convert Arrow buffers into a stream of metrics, logs, or traces to apply their existing processing capabilities, and then rebuild the Arrow buffers before to send the message to other intermediaries or backends.

 By storing Arrow buffers in a protobuf field of type 'bytes' we can leverage the zero-copy capability of some Protobuf implementations (e.g. C++, Java, Rust) in order to get the most out of Arrow (relying on zero-copy ser/deser framework).